 More than 5,000 dog experts, including breeders, trainers, groomers, veterinarians, shelter staff, rescuers, and others completed the survey.
 You are invited to view pictures of the 100 dogs in our study, their actual DNA breed results, and what our survey participants guessed their breeds were.
 Maybe you’ll see a photo that looks like your own special pup!

-- Dog breed DNA and survey results
+- Dog breed identification chart

 - Read the study abstract

 - Sign up for eNews to receive updates from our program!

 This study is being conducted by Dr. Julie Levy with the assistance of Merial Veterinary Scholar Kathleen Croy and is made possible by a grant from the National Canine Research Council.

 You can help us save more homeless dogs and cats by supporting groundbreaking research and crucial training for students and shelter veterinarians.
 Please donate today!